10+ Books to Read before Traveling to Hawaii

 A few years passed.
 I took several virtual trips to Hawaii through books and none in person.
 When a pandemic started, that long-awaited trip was pushed back indefinitely.
 I delved even deeper into the paradise called Hawaii… through books.
 One novel followed by another, and soon I had many of these “trips” under my belt.

 We finally went back to Hawaii last year.
-We visited Maui, a place so diverse and beautiful that makes you want to move there.
+This time, we visited Maui, a place so diverse and beautiful that makes you want to move there.
 Four days later, I came back to California with a few more books about Hawaii.
 Some things never change.

 Without further ado, here are the books that I recommend you to read before visiting Hawaii.